Izalit/ArduNet-Elegans/README.md

 As you interact more with the worm, the weights and connections between certain neurons will learn, allowing you to be more friendly with the worm.
 At first, the worm may be wary of you, but over time it should become more accustomed to being around you (it will associate you with food, dopamine, etc).
 I'm hoping to set the system up so as to allow the user to also pet the worm if the "bond" is good.
 But we'll see.

-## *Matrix Version* Instructions
+## *Matrix App* Instructions
-STARTUP: On startup an "ArduNet Elegans" splash screen pops up, then it switches to the main *matrix screen*.
+STARTUP: On startup an "ArduNet Elegans" splash screen pops up, load the save, and then switch to the main *matrix screen*.
 This is only on startup.

 MATRIX SCREEN: In this screen you'll find a few things.
 Some text in the top left indicating that the big box on the right is a matrix of neurons.
 A little diagram in the middle-right that shows the screen-layout.
-A box with a small emoji labeled "mood"-- this displays an abstraction of some of the main circuits involved in worm states, like some kind of proto-mood.
+A box with a small emoji labeled "mood"-- this displays an abstraction of some of the main circuits involved in worm states, like some kind of proto-mood-- I tried to use circuits and neurochemistry that were orthologs to those involved in human emotions and their neurochemistry, but it is many many magnitudes simplified, of course.
+(Afterall, what even an emotion or mood is, well, that is quite debatable.)
 The big box is the matrix, with small tick marks that move to indicate the currently selected neuron.
 Pressing up increases the selected neuron by 10.
 Otherwise A/B increment and decrement that number.
 Press both A and B and you'll see the matrix come alive!
 This activates whatever sense is currently selected.
 There is also some text in the bottom talking about the direction of the worm, on start-up it writes stationary, but after that it will write out forward - backward - left - right; this is how the worm is moving in response to inputs.
-Lastly there is a number below the matrix, this is the *selected neuron* mentioned before.
-Lastly, you can use the D-Pad to move to other screens (except for up)-- when you click left on the D-Pad you switch to the *Diagnostic Screen*, pressing down brings you to the settings, and lastly if you click right on the D-Pad you go to the *Input Select Screen*.
+Below the matrix sits a number, that's the *selected neuron* mentioned before.
+And lastly, you can use the D-Pad to move to other screens (except for up which increments the selected neuron by 20)-- when you click left on the D-Pad you switch to the *Diagnostic Screen*, pressing down brings you to the settings, and lastly if you click right on the D-Pad you go to the *Input Select Screen*.

 As mentioned before, clicking both A and B simultaneously allows the user to interact with the network, activating a sense, and turning some neurons on, starting a chain reactionof neurons firing.
 The matrix shows the neurons in the network in order of their ID's in the program.
-I will list these below; later I intend to actually print out the neurons name (usually four letters, read more about these here: https://www.wormatlas.org/neurons/Individual%20Neurons/Neuronframeset.html), but I am unsure if I'll have room!
+I will list these below; later I intend to actually print out the neurons name (usually four letters, read more about these here: https://www.wormatlas.org/neurons/Individual%20Neurons/Neuronframeset.html), but I am unsure if I'll have room (Editor's note: I do not)!

 What's really cool is that if you look at the matrix you can see some neurons firing in a pattern, and if you select different input senses from the *Input Select Screen* you can see some of these changing.
 As of right now, you can only see two main outputs--the direction the worm is moving and the "mood".
-I've done some math with muscle ratios so you can roughly tell how the worm is currently moving--forward, backward, left, and right; and the mood associates a few key neuron circuit states with a facial expression.
+I've done some math with muscle ratios (credit to Nategri for this idea and some of its implementation on an Arduino) so you can roughly tell how the worm is currently moving--forward, backward, left, and right; and the mood associates a few key neuron circuit states with a facial expression.
 That's it right now, but it is interesting to see the worm change in response to you!

 DIAGNOSTIC SCREEN: This screen allows you to see information about the neuron that was selected in the matrix screen.
 Up on top it will tell you the selected neuron and the number of synapses connected to it.
 For each of these synapses the selected neuron is the "post-synaptic cell", and each connected neuron is the "pre-synaptic cell".
 Listed under the number of presynaptic cells you will see the weight of the connection.
 This number was calculated based on the real worm's data.
 You can think of it kind of like how much oomf the pre-synaptic cell is giving to the post-synaptic cell, how much it is trying to make it fire, or, on the other hand, how much it is trying to keep it from firing!
 If the number is positive then the cell connected to the selected neuron is trying to get it to fire, it's an "excitatory connection.
 If the number is negative it's trying to keep it from firing; what we call an "inhibitory connection".